Thousands of Life Centers & villages do not have easy access to clean water...

 The well also provides clean water to the village.
 For both Life Center and village, clean water drastically reduces water-borne diseases, especially for the most vulnerable.

 Water develops a sense of community in the village, where it never before existed or could exist.

 The well eliminates the need for girls (starting at age 8) to devote most of their waking hours to carrying water long distances.
 This new freedom affords girls the opportunity to attend school and receive an education (thus building a more productive life).

-With clean water, the Life Center can now be used for the following:
+With clean water, Village Centers can now be used for the following:

 - Start a day care for young children

 - Provide tutoring for school age children